Creating a component

 Measurement method.
 How your component is normally measured:

-• Quantity or Fixed - for downpipes, chimney flashings, skylights, items priced per unit.
+• Quantity or Fixed - for items with a set price or hourly rate per unit.

 Labor price.
 The labor rate you (or a contractor) charge per area, per lineal length, or per item.